parallelvirtualcluster/docs/docs/architecture/fencing.md

 Node fencing is handled during regular node keepalive events.
 Keepalives occur every 5 seconds (default `keepalive_interval`), during which each node checks into the cluster by providing the current UNIX epoch timestamp in a configuration key.

 At the end of each keepalive event, all nodes check their peers' timestamps and compare them against the current time.
 If the peers detect that a node in `run` daemon state has not checked in for 6 intervals (default `fence_intervals`), or 30 seconds by default, one node at random will begin the fencing process as the watching node.
-First, a timer is started for 6 more `keepalive_intervals` (hardcoded), during which a checkin from the dead node will cancel the fence (a "saving throw").
+First, a timer is started for 6 more `keepalive_intervals` (hard-coded), during which a check-in from the dead node will cancel the fence (a "saving throw").

 ### Dead Node Fencing